osgi/osgi.enroute.site/_FAQ/210-semantic_versioning.md

 * `foo` is not changed
 * `bar` has a major change.

 To reflect this the bundle version must also have a major change.
 However this now requires an unnecessary updates for bundle that only have an actual dependence on `foo`.
-Aggregating dependencies in this way increases the fan out of the _transitive dependencies_; rapidly resulting in brittle composite systems where where all of the constituent parts must be simultaneously updated.
+Aggregating dependencies in this way increases the fan out of the _transitive dependencies_; rapidly resulting in brittle composite systems where all of the constituent parts must be simultaneously updated.

 Note that exactly the same problems applies with respect to REST based Microservices and relying on container image versions: yet another reason to use OSGi as the basis for modular Microservices.